 What is Leaf Mold?

-Leaf mold is incredibly useful in the garden, and can be used to improve soil, suppress weeds, or as a component in your own potting soil mix.
+It’s incredibly useful in the garden—to improve soil, suppress weeds, or as a component in your own potting soil mix.

-Leaf mold is made from the leaves of deciduous trees and shrubs (that’s one that drops its leaves in winter).
-Thicker deciduous leaves and evergreen leaves take longer to rot down, so they should be added to your main compost heap where they’ll rot down faster due to higher temperatures.
+Leaf mold is made from the leaves of deciduous trees and shrubs—i.e., the ones that drop their leaves before winter.
+(Thicker deciduous leaves and evergreen leaves take longer to rot down, so they should be added to a traditional compost heap where they’ll rot down faster due to higher temperatures.)

 How to Collect Leaves for Leaf Mold

 Collect leaves from almost anywhere they fall, but don’t collect leaves from busy roads as they may contain pollutants that could harm your plants.

 Using a spring-tine rake or a leaf blower, collect leaves into piles then scoop them up by hand or using improvised grabbers.